witnessmenow/TweESP32/README.md

 ## Oauth Signature

 The twitter API requires the use of Oauth signature for authentication, I could not find any examples of people doing this on the ESP32, so with the lack of any better resource, this library could be used as a template for doing Oauth signature for other APIs if needed.

+The OAuth Signature code is mainly contained in the `calculateSignature` funciton, which is heavily based on code from the [Arduino_OAuth library](https://github.com/arduino-libraries/Arduino_OAuth).
+This library seems to be geared towards WiFi Nina based boards (e.g MKR1010).
+My changes involved porting this method to make use of lower level ESP32 funcitons for SHA1 encrypting and Base64 encoding.
+Major thanks to the people who worked on the library, it certainly helped a lot.

 ## Setup Instructions